survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-Note that the implementation filters possible not matching ids from the result.
+Note that the implementation filters possible non-matching ids from the result.

 ### Connecting `Lane` with the Logic

-Now that we have the logical bits together, we can integrate it at `Lane`.
-We'll need to take the newly added props (`id`, `notes`) in count and glue this all together:
+Now that we have the logical bits together, we can integrate it with `Lane`.
+We'll need to take the newly added props (`id`, `notes`) into account, and glue this all together:

 **app/components/Lane.jsx**